 📍 Addie Place

-📝 From strength to strength, even during a pandemic.
-My Kingdom For A Horse has opened a satellite cafe to save you the cross-city trek to their operation on Wright Street, which is where they roast coffee and prepare their fabulous toasties, salad bowls, and breakfast burritos.
+From strength to strength, even during a pandemic.
+My Kingdom For A Horse has opened satellite cafés on Waymouth and Pirie streets, to save you the cross-city trek to their operation on Wright Street, which is where they roast coffee and prepare their fabulous toasties, salad bowls, and breakfast burritos.
 The Wright Street cafe, a 120-person licensed venue, offers a seasonal, all-day a la carte menu.
 Book in advance for an inside seat or walk-in to snag a spot outside.

-🕖 Both locations open weekdays 7am- 4pm, Wright Street open weekends 8am – 4pm
+🕖 All locations open weekdays 7am- 4pm, Wright Street open weekends 8am – 4pm

 📍 191 Wright Street